Walmart becomes a lifeline, online sales surge 74%

 Online behemoth Amazon reported last month soaring sales in the first three months of the year, but profits slumped 29% because of extra costs related to the pandemic like paying workers overtime to keep up with a surge in orders and disinfecting its vast warehouses where orders are packed and shipped.

-Walmart says it has nearly 3,300 locations for grocery pickup and more than 1,850 locations that offer grocery delivery.
+Walmart says it has more than 3,000 locations for grocery pickup and 1,600 locations that offer grocery delivery.
 Last fall, it launched “Delivery Unlimited,” a fee-based program that offers unlimited grocery delivery.

 Revenue of $134.62 billion in the period, also exceeding Street forecasts by almost $1 billion.